Debobrata82/ProductAssistant/README.md

 # 🛍️ Product Assistant – AI-Powered

-**Product Assitant** is a lightweight AI application that delivers concise product summaries and real-time estimated prices in USD using cutting-edge Large Language Models (LLMs).
+**Product Assistant** is an AI application that delivers concise product summaries and real-time estimated prices in USD using cutting-edge Large Language Models (LLMs).
 Built with **LangChain**,  and **OpenAI/Groq**, it's perfect for quick product research and market value estimation.

 ---